-A remark about the sign of the controllers: Overall, the controller and the plant should give a negative feedback loop:
+Remarks about sign of controllers: Overall, for closed-loop stability the controller and the plant should give a negative feedback loop:

 - 1. Flow control.
 Opening a valve always increases the flow (positive gain), so a flow controller is always "reverse acting" (with a negative feedback sign). - 2.
 Level and pressure control.
 The controller sign depends on the location of the valve relative to the inventory (level or pressure).
 If control is in the direction of flow (with the inventory measurement for level or pressure upstream the valve) then the controller must be "direct acting" (positive feedback sign), if control is in opposite direction of flow then it must be "reverse acting".